EskAlam06/To-Do-List-Web-Application/README.md

 📄 License

-This project was developed for academic purposes.
+This project is for academic and demonstration purposes.
+Feel free to fork and enhance it.

+🙌 Acknowledgments

+Built as part of a university course project in the final semester.
+Thanks to all the instructors and peers who supported the development.